_______________________________

 May 16, 1850 - April 8, 1906

-Passed Away at Age 55 From Alzheimer's
+Passed Away at Age 55 From Sepsis Caused by an Infected Bedsore

-The First Person Diagnosed With Alzeier’s Disease
+Auguste Deter Was the First Person Diagnosed With Alzheimer's Disease

 Annette Funicello (Actress and Singer)